 Principles of Environmental Law (PBL5640F)

-Semester: First Semester Course Convener: Mrs Phillipa King Format: Block Teaching
+Semester: First Semester Course Convener: Professor Alexander Paterson Format: Block Teaching

 The health of planet earth, and accordingly the sustainability of human life on it, is facing significant challenges.
 One of the disciplines that have sought to fashion a framework for overcoming and governing these challenges, is law.
 The result has seen the rapid emergence of international and regional instruments and domestic laws seeking to regulate the manner in which humans interact with their environment.